WindUpDurb/drink-drank-drunk-react/README.md

-## Angular to React Web Application Conversion
+## Drink, Drank, Drunk
-###Drink, Drank, Drunk is a web a beer lover's web application.
+###This project is a beer lover's web application.
+Use it to learn a
-###Use it to learn a bit more about your favorite beers.
+bit more about your favorite beers.
 Log beers you've drunk, and keep track of beers you'd like to drink.
 ###Find breweries.
 Future revisions will include beer events.
 ##This Project is built on:
 ###React and Redux on the Front-End, an Express back-end, with a MongoDB database.